 Heidi Sievers, Ph.D., CBPA, CCSI & Austin Sievers

-*It is recommended that students have previously completed a basic bloodstain pattern analysis course or have experience in the field.
+It is recommended that students have previously completed a basic crime scene processing workshop course or have experience in the field.
 Students will need to bring the following equipment, if possible: DSLR camera, tripod, macro lens, and external flash.

 Holding a PhD in Criminology and a Master’s Degree in Forensics and Criminal Justice.
 She is an International Association for Identification Certified Bloodstain Pattern Analyst (CBPA) and Certified Crime Scene Investigator (CCSI).

 She owns Sievers Forensics, which specializes in bloodstain pattern analysis training, case consultation, and research.
 Sievers Forensics has assisted local and state law enforcement agencies, such as Sheriff’s Offices, Medical Examiner’s Office, and Florida Highway Patrol, in both case review and training courses.

 Holding a Bachelor of Science Degree in Forensic Science.
 Currently, he serves as a trainer and consultant with Sievers Forensics, which focuses on forensic case and evidence review, as well as, providing forensic training to both academic institutions as well as law enforcement agencies.

 Sievers is a former certified law enforcement officer through the State of Florida previously serving Pasco Sheriff’s Office.
 Prior to being assigned to patrol, he was a forensic investigator with the same agency.
 Given his unique experience of forensics prior to certified law enforcement, he provided forensic processing training to a number of deputies both within his squad as well as the agency overall.